 - Enjoy your visit on foot

-- Motor vehicles and bicycles prohibited
+- Motor vehicles and bicycles are prohibited off of existing roads

 - Pets allowed only on leash or under immediate voice control